A programme of mentoring and a bursary for emerging artist and makers who have a connection to Dumfries and Galloway.

 Blossom graduated from Lancaster University with a BA English Literature & Philosophy.
 She is based in Dumfries, doing illustration, installation, painting, drawing, printmaking, murals and street art.
 She will be mentored by Emma Varley, Lucy MacLeod and Mark Zygadlo.

-Sophie is a self-taught potter based in Canonbie.
+Sophie is a self-taught potter from Langholm (currently based here and with a studio in neighbouring Claygate).
 She completed an Art & Design Foundation Diploma at Cumbria Institute of the Arts and will be mentored by Chris Taylor and Clare Dawdry.

 Izzy studied Communication Design (Photography) at Glasgow School of Art.
 Based in Kirkcudbright, she is a photographer and filmmaker.
 She will be mentored by CT Productions (Colin Tennant & Saskia Coulson) and Kim Ayres.